 Sometimes I would like to complete projects without so

 much discussion and delays.
 Sometimes I want to be free to learn and

 to develop my own systems ...

 We hope you find these descriptions useful.
 Researching them

-was instructive to us, and we now find it easier to appreciate, understand and
+was instructive to us, and we can better appreciate, understand and

-communicate with people who have different values.
-The prior article in
+communicate with people having different values.
+The prior article to

 I thought you were just